github-community-projects/graphql-client/README.md

   }
 %>

+<%# You must use the fragment you created above before accessing the data. %>
+<%- human = Views::Humans::Human::HumanFragment.new(human) %>

 <p><%= human.name %> lives on <%= human.home_planet %>.</p>
 ```

 These `<%graphql` sections are simply ignored at runtime but make their definitions available through constants.
+In this case we named it `HumanFragment` which means it can be accessed at `Views::Humans::Human::HumanFragment`.
+If you named it `HumanInformationFragment` you could access it at `Views::Humans::Human::HumanInformationFragment`.
+The name of the fragment can be anything you like.

-The module namespacing is derived from the `.erb`'s path plus the definition name.
+How is the `Views::Humans::Human` part of the class name determined?
+The namespacing is derived from the `.erb`'s path the fragment was defined in plus the fragment name.

 ```
 >> "views/humans/human".camelize